eigr/spawn-java-std-sdk/README.md

 This `configure` method is overridden from `StatefulActor` and is used to configure the actor's behavior.

 * `name("JoeActor")`: Specifies the name of the actor.
 Note that the Actor name has the same name as the service declared in protobuf.
-This is not a coincidence, the Spawn proxy uses the protobuf metadata to map actors and their actions and therefore these names should correctly reflect this behavior.
+This is not a coincidence, the Spawn proxy uses the protobuf metadata to map **actors** and their **actions** and therefore these names should correctly reflect this behavior.
 * `channel("test.channel")`: Specifies the channel the actor listens to.
+See [Broadcast](#broadcast) section below.
 * `action("SetLanguage", ActionBindings.of(Request.class, this::setLanguage))`: Binds the `SetLanguage` action to the `setLanguage` method,
                                                                                 which takes a `Request` message as input.
                                                                                 Where the second parameter of `ActionBindings.of(type, lambda)` method is a lambda.